billspat/ewxpwsdb/doc/dev.md

 1. now you can run tests inside this shell

     `pytest tests`

-1.  in VS code, select the poetry env

-    to have code open this folder
+    This will test for one type of station.

+1. Test for different station types.

+    You can run tests for different station types using a command line parameter:

+    `pytest tests --station_type=DAVIS

+    The station type names are defined in the file `src/ewxpwsdb/weather_apis/__init__.py`

+    There is not an option to test all station types at once, but you could use the zsh shell command:

+    ```shell
+    for st in 'ZENTRA', 'ONSET', 'DAVIS', 'RAINWISE', 'SPECTRUM', 'LOCOMOS'; do pytest tests --station_type=$st; done
+    ```

+    Note that some stations throttle access (especially Zentra/Meter group), so some tests take a veyr long time to complete

+1. You can run tests and get pacakges inside VS code.

-    use the command prompt (on mac is shift+command+p)  and search for  "python select interpreter..."
+    After opening this folder in vscode, select the environment that poetry created (with the install command), by using the command prompt (on mac is shift+command+p)  and search for  "python select interpreter..."

-    it should pick the poetry env for you.
+    it should pick the poetry env for you, but if not, you can identify poetry environments by the folder, which are somewhere in your home directory, but inside a folder that looks like `pypoetry/virtualenvs/ewxpwsdb....`

-    in my vs code, the correct Poetry env is automatically selected.
-    in my case on Mac, the Poetry env path ilooks something like this:

-    `~/Library/Caches/pypoetry/virtualenvs/ewxpwsdb-XXXX-py3.11`